 I have to confess that, prior to this, I never spent much time studying the subject of heaven.
 Knowing that God would be there, that there would be no more crying or pain, that “Eye has not seen, nor ear heard, nor have entered into the heart of man the things which God has prepared for those who love Him” 2 was good enough for me.

-I hadn’t considered how relevant the new earth is to my future, perhaps because my first Bible instruction came from dispensationalists who taught that the new earth was for Israel and heaven was for everyone else.
+I hadn’t considered how relevant the new earth is to my future.
+My first dispensational Bible instructors taught me that Israel would inhabit the new earth.
+Everyone else would inhabit heaven.

-But, what if our eternal home is on a perfected earth, one restored to its original goodness and without any possibility of sin?
+But, what if our eternal home is on a perfected earth, one restored to its original goodness without any sin?
 What if our “heaven” really is on earth?

 Our Eternal Home

 It is commonly taught, based on 2 Peter 3:10, that our earth and the cosmos will be completely annihilated and replaced by a new heaven and a new earth spoken of in Isaiah 65 and Revelation 21.
 But is this interpretation correct?

 After the Fall, God subjected all of creation to futility, not just humanity.
 Both the cosmos and humanity groan under the curse that resulted because of sin (Romans 8:22-23).
 But God didn’t subject creation to a futility without remedy; he subjected it in hope.
 Just as we eagerly await our bodies’ redemption so all of creation eagerly awaits liberation from its bondage to decay (Romans 8:21).
 To destroy creation to secure its liberation makes no more sense than to annihilate Christians to deliver them from their body of death!
 Neither our physical bodies nor the physical universe is discarded; both are redeemed.